-Remember that the program cost generally does not include things like airfare, travel expenses, personal expenses, books and supplies, passport and visa, etc. For a detailed budget, work with our Business Manager, Pam Rosenberg.
+Remember that the program cost generally does not include things like airfare, travel expenses, personal expenses, books and supplies, passport and visa, etc. The Study Abroad Office can help you make a detailed budget for your study abroad.

 Studying abroad is a direct investment in your future.
 It requires advance planning, careful management, creativity and perseverance.
 Your personal, academic and professional rewards will last a lifetime!
 For many years, NIU students have studied abroad for NIU academic credit in many programs and universities around the world.
 Once a semester, our Business Office and Study Abroad Office hold "How to Find Money to Study Abroad" workshops, and a booklet on financial aid and scholarships is available in the Study Abroad Office.
 Contact us to find out when the next workshop will be held.